ARBUCHELI/REACT-BUCHELI-COURSE-COMPONENT-RENDERING-IN-ACTION/README.md

 https://bucheli-web-development-react-course-component-rendering.netlify.app/

-* Topics studied in this project:
+## Topics studied in this project:

+* Import and Apply a component in a render function.
+* Requiring files.
+* Exporting files.
-* Using of state in class components with constructor(props), super(props), and this.state.
+* Using of the map method in react.
-* Binding event listeners.
-Example: If the name of the event listener is authorize, you bind it like: this.authorize = this.authorize.bind(this);
-* Writting event listeners as functions that take an event parameter.
-* Setting the state of a password inside of the event function.
-* Use of conditional rendering.
-* Implementation of forms.
-* Attaching an event listener to a form using onSubmit and the 'this' keyword.